rust-lang/wg-async/src/vision/submitted_stories/status_quo/alan_wants_prefetch_iterator.md

 *Here are some standard FAQ to get you started.
 Feel free to add more!*

 ### **What are the morals of the story?**
-* Even though Alan had experience writing async code in other languages, he had a hard time figuring out how to relatively simple things in Rust, like joining or racing on futures of different types.
+* Even though Alan had experience writing async code in other languages, he had a hard time figuring out how to do relatively simple things in Rust, like joining or racing on futures of different types.

 ### **What are the sources for this story?**
 Personal experience of the author.

-### **Why did you choose *NAME* to tell this story?**
+### **Why did you choose Alan to tell this story?**
 As a backend developer in a GC'd language, Alan writes async code every day.
 He wants to gain the maximum performance and have memory safety at the same time.

 ### **How would this story have played out differently for the other characters?**